mikaeelkhalid/aws-cdk-appsync-serverless-boilerplate/README.md

 }
 ```

-## Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-(Any acknowledgements or credits to libraries, tools, or individuals that helped inspire or aid in the development.)
+(Any acknowledgments or credits to libraries, tools, or individuals that helped inspire or aid in the development.)

 ---